-Similarly, BHCs that experience a management turnover are about 60 percent as likely to be run by a one-person management team (a BOSS) as a no-control-change BHC.
-In contrast, targets of hostile takeovers and friendly mergers are about 1.5 times more likely to be run by one-person management teams than no-change BHCs.
-BHCs that undergo regulatory intervention are also more likely (about 1.35 times) to be run by a BOSS.22 rate control change groups.
-For example, Table 3 suggests that management teams of those BHCs that own large equity stakes, consist of family founders and/or one-person management teams, and whose outside directors hold relatively small equity stakes may be entrenched enough to avoid internal discipline by their board of directors.23 In addition, those BHCs for which market-based corporate control mechanisms fail to operate and that thus become subject to intervention by regulators clearly exhibit lower ownership concentration by large equity holders and by inside and outside board members.
+Similarly, the zero-one dummy variable BOSS has a mean value of 0.10 for a BHC that experiences a management turnover versus 0.17 for a no comtrol change BHC.
+Thus, a BHC that undergoes management turnover is about 60 percent as likely to be run by a one-man management team (a BOSS) as a no control change BHC.
+In contrast, targets of hostile takeovers and friendly mergers are about 1.5 times more likely to be run by one-man management teams than no change BHCs.
+BHCs that undergo regulatory intervention are also more likely (about 1.4 times) to be run by a BOSS.22

+This evidence suggests that ownership and board structure are important in determining the form of corporate control change.
+While the scarcity of hostile takeovers in the sample make it difficult to identify specific characteristics of BHCs more likely to be subject to a hostile takeover, it is easier to identify distinguishing characteristics of BHCs in the three other corporate control change groups.
+For example, Table III suggests that management teams of those BHCs that own large equity stakes, consist of family founders and/or one-man management teams, and whose outside directors hold relatively small equity stakes may be entrenched enough to avoid internal discipline by their board of directors.23 In addition, those BHCs for which market-based corporate control mechanisms fail to operate and who thus become subject to intervention by regulators clearly exhibit lower ownership concentration by large equity holders and by inside and outside board members.
 Market-based measures of corporate control may fail in these cases because there is no agent in management, on the board, or among shareholders that has a large enough equity stake to provide adequate incentives to monitor the performance of the BHC and take appropriate action when performance begins to deteriorate.